vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 * Removed specific option for cloning pools - pools can now be cloned using the "generic" option
 * Added enhanced support for cloning of WAF Policies
 * Added support for cloning SSLKeyAndCertificate objects that have passphrases protecting the private key

+2.0.1:

 * Added support for SNI/EVH Parent/Child migration scenarios

+2.0.2:

+* Added support for flexibly handling specification of pool placement networks for cloned pools